facebook/react/docs/cookbook/13-false-in-jsx.md

 ---

 ### Problem
-How does `undefined` and `false` behave as attribute value and as child component?
+How does `undefined` and `false` behave as an attribute value and as a child component?

 ### Solution
 Renders as `id="false"`: